 Mini Cinnamon Roll Loaf – Tiny chewy & gooey cinnamon rolls piled high in a pull-apart loaf, topped with a thick layer of cream cheese frosting

-I know everyone is trying to be healthy right now.
-It’s January, everybody is trying to eat a little better and work out more, a ton of people are doing a no-sugar thing (…why would you even).
-And here I come to ruin your diet!
+It’s January, everybody is trying to eat a little better and work out more.
+Tons of people are doing no-sugar or low-carb diets.
+And here I come to ruin it all!
 You’re welcome!

 I have been craving cinnamon rolls bad lately, as I usually do around Christmas.
-And then I saw this Pull-Apart Cinnamon Roll Bread from Cookies & Cups and I was totally inspired, like YES I NEED THIS.
+And then I saw this Pull-Apart Cinnamon Roll Bread from Cookies & Cups and I was totally inspired.
+Like, I NEED TO MAKE THIS RIGHT NOW.
 So here is my vegan version, using my favorite cinnamon roll recipe!

-I know it looks complicated, but it’s really not.
+It’s not as complicated as it looks!
 Honestly the hardest part for me was trying to not eat the whole thing while photographing it.
-All you do is make cinnamon rolls like normal, but roll them longways and cut them smaller so you get a ton of little mini cinnamon rolls.
-And yes, it is normal to be freaking out about how tiny and cute they are.
+Just make cinnamon rolls like normal, but roll them longways.
+Cut them smaller so you get a ton of little mini cinnamon rolls.
+And yes, it is normal to freak out about how tiny and cute they are.
+I definitely did.

 Mini Cinnamon Roll Loaf (Vegan)